-I recently updated the Distributive Flow Lines (DFL) tool, simplifying the interface and making it compatible with Pro.
+A new version of the Distributive Flow Lines (DFL) tool is now available.
+(Dec 15 , 2022) updating compatibility to ArcGIS Pro 3.0.
+A couple of enhancements were made and some code cleanup.
+The tool now uses the new Distance Accumulation tool.
 If you want to use the tool in ArcMap, the previous version of the DFL and the previous blog are still available.
 The previous blog also contains a little background on distributive flow maps and some details about the internal workings of the tool.
 Here I will focus on how to use the new Pro tool and a couple details about the inputs and flow “direction”.
 The example in this blog shows the flow of federal education tax dollars from Washington D.C. to the lower 48 state capitals.
 If you would like to follow along, the tool and test data used to produce the maps in this blog are available at the first link above.

 Usually, flow maps depict the flow of something from a single source to many destinations.
 They can also show stuff flowing from many destinations to a single source.
 The DFL tool can be used for both cases.
 Within the interface the point of convergence is named Source Feature.
 Behind the scenes the “something” always flows from the Destinations to the Source.
 This is because the tool uses ArcGIS hydrology GP tools and the flow lines are more akin to a stream network with the mouth of the largest stream terminating at the Source node.
 The Source Feature is just the location where the flow lines will terminate and does not need to have any specific fields describing the “something” flowing through the network.